Kastobi/ci_ms2_aggregator/README.md

 ## Deployment
 The relevant files for deployment of the project are

 The easiest way (but not the tiniest in terms of filesize - the download includes the development gitpod files) is to click on "Code" on the top of this page (top right above the file list) and on "Download zip".
-Afterwards extract the zip (most OS include a packaging program for it, just right click on it) into the required folder (read below).
+Afterwards extract the zip (most operating systems include a packaging program for it, just right click on it) into the required folder (read below).

 ### Local
 For local use, download the files and the folder, put them (or extract) into the same directory and open the **index.html** file with your browser.

 ### Deployed / Hosted
-For deployed use, download the files and the folder, put/upload/extract them into the folder advised by your hoster (e.g. "www", but it depends - check back with your hoster / the documentation!).
+For deployed use, download the files and the folder, put/upload/extract them into the folder advised by your hoster (e.g. "www", but it depends on the individual vendor - check back with your hoster / the documentation!).
 Be cautious not to alter the file hierarchy.

 ### with GitHub pages
-If you are logged into your GitHub Account (if not: Sign up - its free!) just click on "Fork" on the top right of this page.
+If you are logged into your GitHub Account (if not: Sign up - it's free!) just click on "Fork" on the top right of this page.
 Afterwards in the "Settings" (top menu, right beyond the name of the repository) menu, go to "Options" (top menu item), and afterwards scroll down to "GitHub Pages", select "Master branch" as source and click "Save".
 To get to the deployed site afterwards, click on the link.
 Further [documentation](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages)